Typical structure of meetings of the Queens discussion group

 See also our rules and guidelines.

-As of February 2021, the two meetings are of two types:
+As of February 2021, the support group chat meetings are of two types:

 First Tuesday of each month: General support group meeting, usually informal, without a pre-announced topic.

-Second Tuesday of each month: Topic-focussed meetings on some pre-announced topic, usually pertaining to autistic-friendly social skills.
-For these, usually there will be a relevant online tutorial that we will recommend (but not require) attendees to read before the meeting.
+Second Tuesday of each month: Topic-focussed meetings on some pre-announced topic, usually pertaining to autistic-friendly social skills, sometimes on other autism-related topics.
+For these, sometimes there will be a relevant online tutorial that we will recommend (but not require) attendees to read before the meeting.

 In both kinds of meetings, if there are newcomers present, we will begin with a round of introductions.
 Everyone will be asked to say, briefly, whatever they would like other members to know and that's relevant to their own reasons for attending the meeting.
 If there are no total newcomers present, but there are some attendees who haven't met each other yet, then those attendees will be asked to introduce themselves.